liangzheng816/OfficeDocs-SharePoint/migration/mm-dropbox-step2-scan-assess.md

 Upon completing your scan, download the scan reports and review/address any large source data owners.

-A migration task (Dropbox Team Folder or Member Folder) should not exceed 100,000 items or 1 TB of data.
+A migration task (Dropbox Team Folder or Member Folder) shouldn't exceed 100,000 items or 1 TB of data.
 To enable faster transfers, Team Folders or Member Folders in Dropbox with large data sets should be divided into smaller migration tasks based on their root folders.

 To split a Team Folder or Member Folder into multiple migration tasks, follow these steps: